Orthotics Department

 Why has a brace been prescribed and what is my child entitled to?

-There are a range of pectus deformities –
+- There are a range of pectus deformities i.e:

 Care of the brace

-The spinal brace will be fitted by one of our trained Orthotists in clinic.
-The Spinal team have developed a specialist treatment plan to get the best results from wearing the scanned brace.
+- The Pectus brace will be fitted by one of our trained Orthotists in clinic.
+The Orthotic team have developed a specialist treatment plan to get the best results.

 What issues do I need to be aware of?